 - Dispatch volunteers as directed

-- Staff credentials tables for volunteers, media, dignitaries
+- Staff credential tables for volunteers, media, dignitaries

 - Assist with special seating requests

 - Staff Green Rooms and festival guest areas

 Transportation (must have valid, unrestricted DL or CDL; may use personal, rental, or donated vehicles including passenger vans, pick up trucks, box trucks, passenger cars)

 - Transportation and assistance for festival filmmaker guests